NASA's Cassini spacecraft is providing scientists with key clues about Saturn's moon Titan, and in particular, its hydrocarbon lakes and seas.

 "Scientists have been wondering why Titan's lakes are where they are.
 These images show us that the bedrock and geology must be creating a particularly inviting environment for lakes in this box," said Randolph Kirk, a Cassini radar team member at the U.S. Geological Survey in Flagstaff, Ariz.
 "We think it may be something like the formation of the prehistoric lake called Lake Lahontan near Lake Tahoe in Nevada and California, where deformation of the crust created fissures that could be filled up with liquid."

 A creative application of a method previously used to analyze data at Mars also revealed that Ligeia Mare is about 560 feet (170 meters) deep.
 This is the first time scientists have been able to plumb the bottom of a lake or sea on Titan.
 This was possible partly because the liquid turned out to be very pure, allowing the radar signal to pass through it easily.
-The liquid surface may be as smooth as the paint on our cars, and is very clear to radar eyes.
+The liquid surface may be as smooth as the paint on our cars, and it is very clear to radar eyes.

 The new results indicate the liquid is mostly methane, somewhat similar to a liquid form of natural gas on Earth.